Another plaster thread. Sorry about that.

 -sections of skirting made of plaster and filler.

--chimney breast at both ends of the room, one is fine, the other goes nowhere, which isn't a problem, it was removed correctly above and the stack has been removed and the roof redone ok, the bigger issue is that when they cleared the breast from the room above they filled the flue below with bricks, plaster, concrete, wood and every other bit of rubbish they could find, then instead of removing to below floor level they filled it in with plaster (the stuff you put on the walls, used as a floor) stuck a bit of lino over it and called it good. the rubbish down the flue then settled and left and nice 12" hole beneath the surface.
+-chimney breast at both ends of the room, one is fine, the other goes nowhere, which isn't a problem, it was removed correctly above and the stack has been removed and the roof redone ok, the bigger issue is that when they cleared the breast from the room above they filled the flue below with bricks, plaster, concrete, wood and every other bit of crap they could find, then instead of removing to below floor level they filled it in with plaster (the stuff you put on the walls, used as a floor) stuck a bit of lino over it and called it good. the crap down the flue then settled and left and nice 12" hole beneath the surface.

 - floor has been leveled, but only the main section, the alcoves had badly made cabinets in, so they left those bits.